 So effort should really go into education here and also into identifying weak spots in Core.

-RE: TYPO3 WCAG - Added by Jo Hasenau almost 4 years ago
+RE: TYPO3 WCAG - Added by Jo Hasenau over 4 years ago

 Actually we already met in person during the THEMES presentation at the Internet Festival in Pisa, since Ivano and Rino invited me to come there.

 So of course we found out that we are dealing with similar if not identical topics and that each team would be a very welcome improvement to the other.

 So joining forces seems to be the way to go here, we just have to discuss with the EAB how to proceed now.

 To be on the safe side, I will put the very same comment into the other discussion as well.

 RE: TYPO3 WCAG - Added by Ivano Luberti over 4 years ago

 I can of course confirm what Jo says about our intent of collaborating.

 I just want to add that the description TYPO3 WCAG project provided in the